 The repertoire ranges from Benjamin Britten to Manuel de Falla, from Johann Sebastian Bach to Michael Nyman (Eliseo conducted the Italian premiere Nyman’s Symphony no. 2).
 Furthermore, he conducted the Soloists of Accademia del Teatro alla Scala, the Choir and Orchestra of the Bergamo Musica Festival for the 214th anniversary of the birth of Gaetano Donizetti, and recently debuted at "Teatro Petruzzelli" in Bari with a special concert dedicated to the composer Silvestro Sasso on the occasion of the 100th anniversary of his birth.

-Roberto Cappello recently invited him to tour with Orchestra del Conservatorio di Parma at Teatro Comunale Luciano Pavarotti in Modena and at Auditorium Sala Verdi in Milan.
-During the tour, Eliseo conducted a monographic program about George Gershwin, achieving great acclaim from audiences and critics.
+Roberto Cappello recently invited him to tour with the Orchestra del Conservatorio di Parma at Teatro Comunale Luciano Pavarotti in Modena and at the Auditorium Sala Verdi in Milan.
+During the tour, Eliseo conducted a monographic program about George Gershwin, which brought him public and critical acclaim.

-In 2015 he dwbuted at “Teatro Regio” in Parma on the occasion of Festival Verdi, conducting the International Verdian Voices Competition Città di Busseto winners’ concert in which he performed both operatic and symphonic repertoire.
+In 2015 he debuted at “Teatro Regio” in Parma on the occasion of Festival Verdi, where he conducted the International Competition Voci Verdiane Città di Busseto winners’ concert, performing both operatic and symphonic repertoire.

-He has also conducted several works of Italian operatic repertoire, including Aida (Cluj Orchestra), Madama Butterfly (Orchestra Sinfonica ICO Tito Schipa”), Pagliacci (Kiev Orchestra), Cavalleria rusticana and The Barber of Seville, and a few other opera concerts as part of the 2011 Traditional Opera Season, organized by the Province of Lecce.
+He has also conducted several works of Italian operatic repertoire, including Aida (Cluj Orchestra), Madama Butterfly (Orchestra Sinfonica ICO Tito Schipa”), Pagliacci (Kiev Orchestra), Cavalleria rusticana, The Barber of Seville, Tosca, and a few other opera concerts during the Traditional Opera Season 2011, organized by the Province of Lecce.

-He recently made his debut in Tchaikovsky’s “Sleeping Beauty” collaborating with “Balletto del Sud” ballet and choreographer Fredy Franzutty.
+He recently made his debut in Tchaikovsky’s “Sleeping Beauty” and "The Nutcracker" collaborating with “Balletto del Sud” ballet and choreographer Fredy Franzutti.

-Roberto Cappello, Benedetto Lupo, Beatrice Rana, Paata Burchuladze, Salvatore Cordella, Valeria Esposito, Raúl Giménez, Gregory Kunde, Bruno Praticò, Désirée Rancatore, Lorenzo Regazzo, Katia Ricciarelli, Dimitra Theodossiou, Oleg Caetani, Marcello Panni, Marcello Rota are among the artists he has collaborated with.
+He has collaborated with many artists such as Roberto Cappello, Benedetto Lupo, Beatrice Rana, Leo An, Linda Campanella, Clarissa Costanzo, Paata Burchuladze, Roberto De Candia, Domenico Colaianni, Dario Di Vietri, Valeria Esposito, Raùl Giménez, Enrico Iori, Gregory Kunde, Bruno Praticò, Désirée Rancatore, Lorenzo Regazzo, Katia Ricciarelli, Dimitra Theodossiou, Oleg Caetani, Marcello Panni, Marcello Rota.

-He records for Naxos and is currently Music Director of “ORPHEO Ensemble” in Salento.
+He records for Naxos and is currently Music Director of the “ORPHEO Ensemble” in Salento.